What Makes a Food Fx™-Approved?

 To help you meet this goal, Fx™-approved foods can have no more than 10 grams of added sugar per serving.
 If you’re aiming for optimal, I recommend no more than 5 grams of added sugar per serving.

 Fx™-approved fats and oils contain more anti-inflammatory omega-3 and monounsaturated fats and less omega-6 fats.
-They include avocado oil, coconut oil, coconut butter, extra virgin olive oil, flax seed oil, grass-fed butter/ghee, palm oil (sustainably sourced) and expeller-pressed high oleic sunflower/safflower oil.
+They include avocado oil, coconut oil, coconut butter, extra virgin olive oil, flax seed oil, grass-fed butter/ghee, palm oil (sustainably sourced), and expeller-pressed high oleic sunflower/safflower oil.

-Sodium nitrite, BHA and BHT are a few of the many preservatives not allowed in Fx™-approved foods.
-Artificial food dyes Blue #1, Blue #2, Red #3, Red #40, Yellow #5 and Yellow #6 are also prohibited.
+Sodium nitrite, BHA and BHT are a few of the many preservatives that are also prohibited.

 Key Takeaway

-Our goal at Heinen’s is to make your shopping experience a healthy and enjoyable one.
-Just look for the “Club Fx Approved” buttons and you’ll feel more confident stocking your kitchen with foods to support your new Fx™ lifestyle.
+Our goal at Heinen’s is to make your shopping experience healthy and enjoyable.
+Just look for the “Club Fx™ Approved” buttons and you’ll feel more confident stocking your kitchen with foods to support an Fx™ lifestyle.

 Melanie Jatsek RD, LD